 Incomplete grade forms must be submitted to the Registration Office not later than six weeks after the term has ended.
 The maximum time to complete the work is 12 months from the end of the semester in which the “I” was assigned unless otherwise specified in the Incomplete Grade Agreement.
 A failing grade of "IE" (Incomplete Expired) will be recorded if work is not submitted by the specified date.
 A Grade Change Request form should be submitted to the Registration Office by the instructor when a final grade is assigned.
 An incomplete may not be completed by registering for the class in another semester.

-Changes are generally made only when the instructor has made a clerical error in computing or recording grades or when a student has completed necessary work for an incomplete grade.
-The instructor may submit an official grade change by emailing the Registrar’s Office with the email copied to the dean.
+Grade changes are generally made only when the instructor has made a clerical error in computing or recording grades or when a student has completed necessary work for an incomplete grade.
+The instructor should submit an official grade change form and gather the appropriate approval signatures before sending to the Registrar’s Office.

 If a student is dissatisfied with a grade he/she is assigned for a course, or with other class-related issues, the student has the right to appeal.
 The student should first contact the instructor of the course and attempt to resolve the matter.
 If after speaking with the instructor the student still has concerns, the student should speak to the department chair.
 If the student still remains dissatisfied, he/she may contact the dean of the division which sponsored the course in question.
 The dean shall make an effort to resolve the dispute through whatever means he/she deems appropriate.
 The results of the review of the disputed issue by the dean shall be documented in writing and copies sent to the student and to the instructor.
 If either party is not satisfied with the dean’s response, the next level of appeal is to the Vice President of Academic Affairs.
 The vice president will then form an ad hoc committee to review the case consisting of three faculty members (selected by the Faculty Senate), three students (selected by the Student Body President), and chaired by the Vice President for Academic Affairs (who will vote only in the case of a tie).
 No dispute will be considered later than one year following the end of the course in question.